Access Layoff & Business Services - Click Here!

 Corning Volunteer Fire Department (CVFD) Call Volume:

-The Corning Volunteer Fire Department responded to 21 calls for service last week, they were: 15 medicals, 5 fires and 1 public service.
+The Corning Volunteer Fire Department responded to 20 calls for service last week, they were: 14 medicals, 3 investigations, 2 public service and 1 agency assist with CPD.

 CITY MANAGER: